turingschool-examples/little_shop_1908/README.md

 ## Project Overview

-- Use nav bar to view all merchants, all items and cart as well as total count of items in cart
+- Use nav bar to view all merchants, all items and cart as well as total count of items in cart, has a search bar (but is not functional)
 - Home page is the merchant index
 - User can view all items on the site, or only those specific to a merchant through the merchant page
 - For items, merchants and reviews, a visitor has the ability to create new, edit and delete.
 You can't delete items if they are in a cart, or merchants if they have orders